aofalcao/msqsar/README.md

 Where 'A' stands for active, 'N', is a non-active molecule and 'NA' means undeterminate.
 Occasionally, cs-tools will produce SAR files with predicted values from models and 'NA' means that it was not possible to ascertain a value

-# Using CS-Tools
+# Using MSQSAR

+## Calling for --help

 ## Checking the modelability of a test file

-For this we will use the MSQSAR utility.
-This utility is the main one for modeling.
+This is the main procedure utility is the main one for modeling.
 It uses metric space modeling to try to infer the local structure of a dataset, and accordingly perform an evaluation of the coherency of such a space.
 A highly coherent space will preserve similar activity profiles in close chemical-space regions.
-As such, for each molecule in the data set, its activity will be inferred according to its closest neighbours.
+As such, for each molecule in the data set, its activity will be inferred according to its closest neighbours, but not by using a k-NN algorithm, rather by defining a non-linear chemical property layer over the chemical space of the molecules

-### Regression data sets
+### Modelability for regression data sets

 Here is a simple run in a regression type problem to infer the activity of molecules to the Histamine 1 Receptor (H1R).
 This will require just that the user specify the file location of the .sar file that will be used for evaluation.